bnema/despair-theme/README.md

 # Despair Theme

-A dark theme for those who've given up on pastels.
+A dark theme for the chromatically exhausted.

 ![Despair Color Palette](palette.svg)